leolanese/Becoming-Functional/README.md

 [Michael Feathers (Twitter)](https://twitter.com/mfeathers/status/29581296216?lang=en)
 ---

+"Why bother calculating 𝜋 to 100 places if there’s no way anyone can read it?
+To print it out somewhere, we need to write to a console, or send data to a printer, or something where someone can read it.
+And, what good is a database if you can’t enter any data into it?
+We need to read data from input devices, and request information from the network.
+We can’t do any of it without side effects.
+And yet, functional programming is built around pure functions.
+So how do functional programmers manage to get anything done?

+The short answer is, they do what mathematicians do: They cheat." - [James Sinclair](https://jrsinclair.com/)

+---

 ## Becoming functional

 Please don’t rush.
 Learning Functional Programming takes a while.
 So be patient.
 This is the second part of the Funtional Programming introduction, and a more practical approach than theory one.